Who should buy the Adidas Forest Hills

 The creative team of the Adidas Originals coiled back to its tennis archives and plucked one of its prominent 1970s tournament shoes that’s named after the Forest Hills Stadium or the home of the US Open and Grand Slam matches in New York until 1978.
 This sneaker that received touches of modernity is the low-top Adidas Forest Hills.

-The Forest Hills in Long Island, NY had an outdoor tennis stadium that used to host US National Championships, later known as the US Open.
+In Long Island, NY, the Forest Hills had an outdoor tennis stadium that used to host US National Championships, later known as the US Open.
 The Three Stripes tailed after the popularity of the Forest Hills and decided to present a shoe named after it.

-Debuted in 1976, the Adidas Forest Hills is one of the vintage sneakers donned by some top players on the tennis circuit back then like Jimmy Connors, Rod Laver, and Martina Navratilova.
-It was marveled by athletes because it featured a footbed with a NASA-designed technology that provides comfort and protection for the feet.
+Debuted in 1976, the Adidas Forest Hills is one of the vintage sneakers donned by some top players on the tennis circuit back then, like Jimmy Connors, Rod Laver, and Martina Navratilova.
+Athletes marveled at it because it featured a footbed with a NASA-designed technology that provides comfort and protection for the feet.

-This sneaker found its share of the limelight along with other famous tennis shoes built for clay, grass, and hard courts, such as the highly-favored Adidas Stan Smith, Adidas Nastase Super, Adidas Lendl, Adidas Grand Slam, and Adidas Stefan Edberg, among others.
+This sneaker found its share of the limelight and other famous tennis shoes built for clay, grass, and hard courts, such as the highly-favored Adidas Stan Smith, Adidas Nastase Super, Adidas Lendl, Adidas Grand Slam, and Adidas Stefan Edberg, among others.

 In 1979, this sneaker was exclusively sold for tennis and became one of the earliest models retailed at the Wade Smith store, a clothing hub that brought designer labels into Liverpool starting in the early 1980s.
 This explains why the Adidas Forest Hills was highly sought after in the UK.

-Over four decades since its first appearance, the Adidas Forrest Hills makes its comeback, still beaming in premium leather cover, signature lemony yellow sole, updated metallic gold accents, lightweight and breathable mesh tongue, perforations around the shoe, and texturized toe bumper done in black.
-Apart from the iconic colorway the most modern reinterpretation also comes with a black version paired with a bright yellow sole.
+Over four decades since its first appearance, the Adidas Forrest Hills makes its comeback, still beaming in premium leather cover, colored sole, metallic gold hits, in light and breathable format.